-The Arizona Department of Transportation (ADOT), the Arizona Game & Fish Department (AGFD) and the Arizona State Parks Board (ASPB) are required, under Arizona Revised Statutes (Sec.
-28-5926), to conduct a study every three years on watercraft fuel consumption and recreational watercraft usage.
+The Arizona Department of Transportation (ADOT), the Arizona Game & Fish Department (AGFD) and the Arizona State Parks Board (ASPB) conduct a study every three years on recreational watercraft usage and priorities.
 The primary purposes of this effort are as follows:

 The information on recreational watercraft usage patterns on Arizona’s lakes and rivers is necessary to plan for enforcement activities and resource allocation.